getsentry/rfcs/text/0071-continue-trace-over-process-boundaries.md

 - `SENTRY_TRACING_SENTRY_TRACE` (similar to `sentry-trace` HTTP header)

 The environment variables contain the same strings that the respecitve HTTP headers would contain.
-The SDK parses the string values from the environment variables and stores the information on the scope.
+The SDK parses the string values from the environment variables and stores the information in the propagation context on the scope.

 To successfully attach a transaction to an existing trace at least `SENTRY_TRACING_SENTRY_TRACE` must have data.